Standard Personal Injury Fee Hovers Between 33.3% and 40%

 Quick Answer

 Personal injury lawyers operate on contingency fees, meaning they only get paid if their client wins the injury case.
 While on the surface the contingency fee model may sound like an act of benevolence, many personal injury lawyers use this model to make more money than they would if they didn’t work on contingency.
-The industry norm for contingency fees in personal injury law is around 33.3%.
+The industry norm for contingency fees in personal injury law is around 33.3% but can go up to 40% in some cases.

 Average Contingency Fee in a Personal Injury Case?